lelloc/doc-admin/content/ticket-settings/sms-templates-queues.rst

    If several SMS templates or queues are added to the system, use the filter box to find a particular SMS template or queue by just typing the name to filter.

 Multiple SMS templates or queues can be assigned in both screens at the same time.
-Additionally clicking on an SMS template or clicking on a queue in the *Relations screens* will open the edit SMS template screen or the edit queue screen accordingly.
+Additionally clicking on an SMS template or clicking on a queue in the relations screen will open the *Edit SMS Template* screen or the *Edit Queue* screen accordingly.

 .. warning::

-   Accessing a queue or template provides no backlink to the *Relations screen*.
+   Accessing a queue or an SMS template provides no back link to the relations screen.